qnoor/GithubTest/README.md

 if Age == "12":
                pass
 elif Age < 12:
-     print('You are not Alice, kiddo.') elif Age > 2000:
+     print('You are not Tara, kiddo.') elif Age > 2000:
-      print('Unlike you, Alice is not undead, immortal vampire') elif  Age > 100:
+      print('Unlike you, Tara is not undead, immortal vampire') elif  Age > 100:
-      print('Your ate not Alice grannie.')
+      print('Your are not Tara grannie.')
 else:
-      print('Your are not ALice nor a little kid.') password = input("Enter your password:") if password == 'swordfish':
+      print('Your are not Tara nor a little kid.') password = input("Enter your password:") if password == 'Blackbear':
        print('Access Granted')
 else:
     print('wrong password')